devflowinc/ruby-sdk/docs/FileApi.md

 Delete File

-Delete File  Delete a file from S3 attached to the server based on its id.
+Delete a file from S3 attached to the server based on its id.
 This will disassociate chunks from the file, but only delete them all together if you specify delete_chunks to be true.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples